What is a Kugelplex?

 Kugelplex is the West Coast's most rockin’-est purveyor of klezmer and old-world party music.
 Formed in 2001, the group plays wild, soulful dance music at concerts, festivals and jewish lifecycle events throughout the United States.
 We’ve performed with Joan Baez, the Oakland Symphony, the Oakland Interfaith Gospel Choir and Frank London, Linda Tillery, Jewlia Eisenberg, Nils Frykdahl, Kitka, Rumen Shopov, and many other great artists.

-Kugelplex has received awards from the Zellerbach Family Foundation and San Francisco Friends of Chamber Music, and has been the klezmer-band-in-residence with the Oakland Symphony for the past 10 years.
+Kugelplex has received awards from the Zellerbach Family Foundation and San Francisco Friends of Chamber Music, and was klezmer-band-in-residence with the Oakland Symphony for 10 years.

 The ensemble features an all-star cast of Bay Area virtuoso musicians.
 Everyone in the ensemble tours internationally, performs/records with a wide range of bands, and then comes together as Kugelplex to play this music that we so deeply love.
 It is our mission to keep this old-world klezmer tradition thriving into the 21st century and beyond...

 Jason Ditzian (clarinet/Manager) is a wind instrumentalist who has composed and performed numerous works for dance, movie and theater.
 He has been manager of Kugelplex for over 15 years.
 When he's not playing klezmer, Jason performs and records with many Bay Area ensembles, including Charming Hostess and inkBoat.
 He is the Managing Director of Dohee Lee Puri Arts.